rizkysyawal9/rizkysyawal9/README.md

 ### Hi there, Rizky here 👋
-I build apps for a living
+I code for a living

-- 🌱 I secretly like Backend more than Frontend
+- 🌱 I secretly want to go back to Frontend but I'm stuck in Backend
 - ⚡ Most of the time I'm busy binging netflix
-- 🤔 I’m looking for help with getting by life
+- 🤔 I’m looking for help with creating better DAG branches in Apache Airflow
 - 📫 How to reach me: [my personal website](https://rizkysyawal.com)